alanperrow/StardewModding/ConvenientInventory/ConvenientInventory/README.md

    - ( 0: ![](https://i.imgur.com/fTMl0FT.png),  1: ![](https://i.imgur.com/NTlia1R.png),  2: ![](https://i.imgur.com/QGztt8Q.png),  3: ![](https://i.imgur.com/MBG2A6e.png),  4: ![](https://i.imgur.com/rZqklnN.png),  5: ![](https://i.imgur.com/FvKpyZV.png) )
  - **FavoriteItemsKeyboardHotkey**: Hold this key when selecting an item to favorite it.
  - **FavoriteItemsControllerHotkey**: Hold this button when selecting an item to favorite it.
 (For controller support)
+ - **IsEnableInventoryPageSideWarp**: If enabled, moving your controller's cursor beyond either side of your inventory menu will warp the cursor to the opposite side.

 ## Compatibility
  - Supports single player, split-screen local multiplayer, and online multiplayer.